PSO Autopilot Manual

 Don't want to build a UI from scratch?
 The plugin includes a highly customizable C++ base class: UPSOAutopilotLoadingScreenWidget.
 If dropped into a project without a custom UMG design, its fallback system will procedurally generate a sleek, dark-mode progress bar and status text UI automatically.

-To customize: create a Widget Blueprint that inherits from UPSOAutopilotLoadingScreenWidget, design your own layout, and assign it to the Boot Loader's LoadingScreenClass property.
+The setup wizard can create /Game/PSOAutopilot/WBP_PSOAutopilotLoadingScreen, an editable Widget Blueprint that inherits from UPSOAutopilotLoadingScreenWidget.
+Customize that asset directly, or create your own Widget Blueprint with the same parent class and assign it to the Startup Loader's LoadingScreenClass property.

 Blueprint-Driven Loading Screen

 You can also use the subsystem directly from any Blueprint.
 Get the subsystem reference, bind to OnProgressUpdated and OnWarmupComplete, then call StartWarmup().
-This gives you complete control over when and how the warmup runs.
+This gives you complete control over when and how startup preparation runs.

 // Blueprint pseudo-code